SAP-samples/xsa-cap-migration-using-basextn/README.md

   - Analytical Privilege
   - Usage of Table Functions in CDS views

 SHINE follows the XS Advanced Programming Model(XSA) and uses SAP HANA on-premise for the database.
-This article describes the steps to be followed to Migrate this Demo Application from XS Advanced to the Cloud Application Programming Model(CAP) with SAP HANA Cloud as the database using the SAP HANA Application Migration Assistant.
+This article describes the steps to be followed to Migrate this Demo Application from XS Advanced to the SAP Cloud Application Programming Model(CAP) with SAP HANA Cloud as the database using the SAP HANA Application Migration Assistant.

 <p align="center">